Mutiny: United Kingdom

 In 1715, in consequence of the rebellion, this power was created in respect of the forces in the kingdom, but apart from and in no respect affected the principle acknowledged all this time that the crown of its mere prerogative could make laws for the government of the army in foreign countries in time of war.

-The Mutiny Act of 1803 effected a great constitutional change in this respect: the power of the crown to make any Articles of War became altogether statutory, and the prerogative merged in the act of Parliament.
+The Mutiny Act 1803 effected a great constitutional change in this respect: the power of the Crown to make any Articles of War became altogether statutory, and the prerogative merged in the act of Parliament.
 The Mutiny Act 1873 was passed in this manner.

 Such matters remained until 1879 when the last Mutiny Act was passed and the last Articles of War were promulgated.
 The Mutiny Act legislated for offences in respect of which death or penal servitude could be awarded.
 Meanwhile, the Articles of War, while repeating those provisions of the act, constituted the direct authority for dealing with offences for which imprisonment was the maximum punishment, as well as with many matters relating to trial and procedure.

 The act and the articles were found not to harmonize in all respects.
 Their general arrangement was faulty, and their language sometimes obscure.
 In 1869, a royal commission recommended that both should be recast in a simple and intelligible shape.
 In 1878, a committee of the House of Commons endorsed this view and made recommendations for performing the task.
 In 1879, a measure was passed into law consolidating in one act both the Mutiny Act and the Articles of War, and amending their provisions in certain important respects.
 This measure was called the Army Discipline and Regulation Act 1879.

 After one or two years of experience highlighted the need for improvement, it was superseded by the Army Act 1881, which formed the foundation and main portion of the military law of England.
 The act contained a proviso saving the right of the crown to make Articles of War, but in such a manner as to render the power in effect a nullity by enacting that no crime made punishable by the act shall be otherwise punishable by such articles.
 As the punishment of every conceivable offence was provided, any articles made under the act could be no more than an empty formality having no practical effect.